Proctored Exam Instructions for Faculty

 Preparing Yourself and Your Students for the Proctored Assessment

 Each online course requires one proctored assessment (a proctored exam for most courses or a proctored speech for Communications courses).
 Math courses may require more than one proctored assessment.
-Proctored assessments may be administered at any Ozarks Technical Community College (OTC) location, at a pre-approved off-campus location, or via ProctorU online services.
+Proctored assessments may be administered at any Ozarks Technical Community College (OTC) location.
+Students can also use a pre-approved off-campus location or via ProctorU online services for testing.
 Students within 30 miles of an OTC facility must take their assessment there or via ProctorU services.

-All off-campus facilities must be in accordance with the OTC proctoring specifications and must be pre-approved by the course instructor for appropriateness.
-Examples of off-campus options include professional librarians at a public library, high school administrators, testing control or unit education officers at U.S. military bases, or U.S. embassy officials.
-Examples of unacceptable proctors are relatives, clergy and employers.
+OTC Online must pre-approve all off-campus testing facilities to deam they are in accordance with OTC proctoring specifications.
+Examples of off-campus options include professional librarians at a public library, high school administrators, testing control or and authorized staff at U.S. military bases or embassies.
+Examples of unacceptable proctors are relatives, clergy, instructor and employers.

-ProctorU services may be used by any online student at their own expense.
+Students may use ProctorU services at their own expense.

-Some public libraries will not be approved because they do not offer monitoring services.
-For example, the Library Centers in Springfield and surrounding communities are not approved for OTC proctored assessments.
+OTC will not approve some public libraries because they do not offer monitoring services.
+For example, OTC does not approve the Library Centers in Springfield and surrounding communities for proctored assessments.

 See the below instructions for more details.
 If there are any concerns, the instructor or student may consult OTC Online for assistance at 417-447-8200 or firstname.lastname@example.org.

 - By the end of the first week of classes, submit your proctored exam information to OTC Testing Services and ProctorU using the web form found here.

 - Make the proctored assessment dates available to students by the end of the first week of classes.
 Provide students with information about which assessment will be proctored for your course and the time frame for the assessment in your syllabus.

 - Do not give a proctored assessment password to students.